youngdonko/Project-Think/README.md

 3) Ch3.
 Use of SQL queary in Python, with Panda frame

 4) Ch4.
-Statistic with Python
+Statistics with Python